Pinhead (Hellraiser): Design

-Barker drew inspiration for the cenobite designs from punk fashion, Catholicism and by visits he made to S&M clubs in New York and Amsterdam.
+Barker drew inspiration for the cenobite designs from punk fashion, Catholicism, and by visits he made to S&M clubs in New York City and Amsterdam.
 For Pinhead specifically, Barker drew inspiration from African fetish sculptures.
 Initially, Barker intended Pinhead to have a navel piercing implying that the character had genital piercings.
 Barker's original "Hell Priest" sketches and concept art for Pinhead were eventually adapted into an officially licensed mask by Composite Effects, who released it in limited quantity to the public on 24 March 2017.
 This was done in celebration of the 30th anniversary of Hellraiser.

 After securing funding in early 1986, Barker and his producer Chris Figg assembled a team to design the Cenobites.
 Among the team were Bob Keen and Geoff Portass at Image Animation and Jane Wildgoose, a costume designer who was requested to make a series of costumes for 4–5 "super-butchers" while refining the scarification designs with Image Animation.
-Rather than gold or jeweled pins, the character would have black iron nails decorating his head.
+Rather than gold or jewelled pins, the character would have black iron nails decorating his head.
 In terms of lighting, Pinhead was designed so that shadows would swirl round his head.
 By July 1986, the shooting script positively identified the single pinheaded Cenobite from the earlier draft as clearly the leader.

 The 2018 film Hellraiser: Judgment updated Pinhead's appearance from the previous films.
 As writer-director Gary J. Tunnicliffe explained: "This is a very no-nonsense Pinhead.
 No glib one-liners, he's a little leaner and a little meaner.
 We especially tried to incorporate this into the make-up and costume; the cuts are deeper, the pins a little longer, his eyes are completely black and the wardrobe is a little sleeker and more visceral.
 Someone on set described him as the 'bad ass' version of Pinhead".
 The flesh exposed on Pinhead's chest was redesigned as a rhombus in honour of Pinhead's master, the fictional character Leviathan.

 In the 2022 Hellraiser remake, Pinhead's design retains the nails studded along a grid sliced into the character's head.
 The character also has fully black or bloodshot eyes, and the skin below the neck appears to be flayed in ornate patterns.
 Unlike previous designs of wearing black robes, the character is completely naked with the skin on the legs flayed away and hanging like the hems of a robe.